 “Marian’s experiential learning programs were what prepared me the most for life post-graduation,” another alumni said.
 “I came into the workforce with confidence knowing that I had already worked with experienced professionals, helping them solve problems their companies were facing.”

 VERY STRONG RANKINGS DEBUT

-Specifically, Byrum alumni rated their professors very well when it came to their availability and willingness to meet outside of the classroom.
+Byrum 2019 alumni rated their professors very well, with an 8.6 on a 10 point scale when it came to their availability and willingness to meet outside of the classroom.
 They also rated the school very highly for its ability to nurture and grow their soft skills in business.
 On the other hand, recent alumni gave the lowest mark to its connection with the alumni network and that network’s ability to help them secure jobs throughout their career.

-Sticking with the Roman Catholic roots, the school also boasts the recently launched Walker Center for Applied Ethics.
+Sticking with the Roman Catholic roots, the school launched a new course in Moral Capitalism and also boasts the recently launched Walker Center for Applied Ethics.

 “I had two experiences that made it unique.
 First, the Business 309 Financial analysis, merger and acquisition class pushed students to work together and think outside the box for a growing a company.
 Also the capstone course of running your company with classmates vs other teams helped you understand all facets of a business.”